 Both agreements involving Chile acknowledge the key role that gender-responsive policies can play in socio-economic development and the importance of promoting gender equality policies and practices.
 The parties reaffirm their commitments to implement their international obligations, and the section on cooperation is much more extensive than in previous agreements.
 The agreements also go further than other RTAs in establishing an implementation vehicle for these policies, namely a trade and gender committee.
 Like other committees established by RTAs, its role includes reviewing implementation of the chapter and reporting to the commission established by the agreement.
 Finally, while the chapter is not subject to dispute resolution under the dispute settlement mechanism of the agreement, parties can resolve disagreements of interpretation and application through consultations.

-While it is useful to understand the evolution of provisions relating to gender in RTAs, one should not lose sight of other provisions that have implications for women, including those that impact small to medium-sized enterprises (SMEs), trade facilitation and sectors in which women are active.
+While it is useful to understand the evolution of provisions relating to gender in RTAs, one should not lose sight of other provisions that have implications for women, including those that impact small and medium-sized enterprises (SMEs), trade facilitation and sectors in which women are active.
 According to some estimates, women entrepreneurs account for between one-quarter and one-third of global businesses, with a large share being SMEs.
 References to SMEs in RTAs mainly include cooperation between the parties to facilitate better access to export and government procurement markets, investment and intellectual property rights — all in an effort to improve linkages with global value chains.

 However, even though RTAs try to facilitate trade and investment by SMEs, market access remains an important issue for activities in which women play a significant role.
 Textiles and clothing industries, for example, have seen less success in using RTAs to reduce barriers to trade.